 Joel Cohen is a white-collar criminal defense lawyer at Stroock in New York and previously a prosecutor.
-He speaks and writes on law, ethics and policy (NY Law Journal, Slate and Huffington Post).
-He teaches Professional Responsibility at Fordham Law School.
+He speaks and writes on law, ethics and policy (NY Law Journal, The Hill and Law & Crime).
+He teaches a course on "How Judges Decide" at Fordham Law School.
 He has published “Truth Be Veiled,” “Blindfolds Off: Judges on How They Decide” and works of Biblical fiction including “Moses: A Memoir.”
 The opinions expressed in this article are Mr. Cohen's and not necessarily those of the Stroock firm or its lawyers.
 Dale J. Degenshein, a Stroock colleague, assists in preparing the articles on this blog.